kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-Before delving into the code, you can handle the capabilities you need to request at spawn, these will be messaging capabilities to "net:sys:nectar" (as you'll want to talk to other nodes), and one to "vfs:sys:nectar" as you'll want to talk to the filesystem.
+Before delving into the code, you can handle the capabilities you need to request at spawn, these will be messaging capabilities to "net:distro:sys" (as you'll want to talk to other nodes), and one to "vfs:distro:sys" as you'll want to talk to the filesystem.

 `pkg/manifest.json`